DEissen/multi-modal-floor-type-detection-unitree-go1/README.md

 # Multi-Modal_ML-Eissen (FA 3526, MA 3606)
-This is the repo for the following works at the IAS Institute from University Stuttgart:
+This is the repo for the following works at the [IAS Institute from University Stuttgart](https://www.ias.uni-stuttgart.de/en/):
 - FA 3526 "Robustes und Adaptives Multi-Modal Machine Learning für die Bodentyperkennung eines mobilen Roboters"
 - MA 3606 "Multi-Modale Bodentyperkennung mithilfe von Transformer Netzwerken"

-It contains the [Floor-Type-Detection-Dataset](https://github.tik.uni-stuttgart.de/ac136427/Floor-Type-Detection-Dataset) repository as a submodule for using the FTD Dataset. \
+It contains the [floor-type-detection-dataset](https://github.com/DEissen/floor-type-detection-dataset) repository as a submodule for using the FTD Dataset. \
 The *main.py* program must be executed for training and evaluation of models where different use cases can be run by modifying the configuration in */configs/default_config.json*.
 Besides *main.py* only the programs of *hyperparameter_optimization.py* and *manual_tests.py* are intended to be directly executed (see details below).